mdom/termpub/README.md

 # DESCRIPTION

 termpub aims to be a full featured epub reader for the terminal.
-It supports internal and external links, skips the front matter and will display images with an external viewer.
-Your reading position will be saved and restored.
+It supports amongst other things the following features:

+- display current page according to epub3 page list
+- skiping front matter
+- jumping to table of contents
+- displaying images with an external viewer
+- following interal and external urls
+- saving and restoring your last reading position

 Many text movement commands are compatible with _less(1)_.